predibase/llm_distillation_playbook/README.md

 **The value of naive baselines.** Always begin with naive, simple baseline models.
 These serve as a clear benchmark to measure the performance of latent more sophisticated model configurations.

-### Best practice: Assess the marginal utility of having more data.
+### Assess the marginal utility of having more data.

 ***Summary:** As a rule of thumb, meaningful fine-tuning results are often achieved with datasets ranging from a few hundred to tens of thousands of examples.
 To answer the question more concretely, run an ablation of varying dataset size and extrapolate.*